an-dr/copyhere/README.md

 # copyhere
-Module to copy or unzip a file to cwd
+Module for copy or unzip a file to cwd